How to read sleep graphs

 Figure 1.
 Undo banner after using scissors icon

-• You can use ⋮ menu → Undo option
+• Or you can use ⋮ menu → Undo option

 If you delete the graph from the Sleep app and it comes back later, check if the graph has ic cloud upload icon.
-Those graphs are synced from external service - either Samsung Health of Google Fit.
+These graphs are synced from an external service - either Samsung Health, Health Connect, or Google Fit.

 • Disable the awake detection in Settings → Sleep tracking → Awake detection.